Sanghamitra Bandyopadhyay (actress): Personal life

 Sanghamitra was married to Jayanta Banerji on 27 January 1980.
-Her only son, Anurag Banerjee, is a writer, researcher and Founder of Overman Foundation, a leading research institute dedicated to the ideals of Sri Aurobindo and the mother.
+Her only son, Anurag Banerjee, is a writer, researcher and Founder of Overman Foundation, a leading research institute dedicated to the ideals of Sri Aurobindo and the Mother alias Mirra Alfassa.

 Death

 Towards the middle of 2016, it was noticed that Sanghamitra was losing weight.
 On 5 September, she was diagnosed with fourth-stage cancer.
 As she did not want the news of her illness to be conveyed to anyone, it was kept a secret from her friends and colleagues.
 She continued to work till 5 October.
 On the evening of 27 October 2016, she died at the age of sixty at her residence in South Kolkata in the presence of her family members.
 Following her wish of not being seeing dying and dead, the press was informed only after her last rites were performed at the crematorium.